ATIX-AG/postgresql-debversion-evr/README.md

 postgresql-debversion
 ====================

-This extension to postgreSQL implements a new data type for versions of debian packages and the comparison of debian package versions in PL/pgSQL.
+This extension to postgreSQL implements a new function for the comparison of debian package versions in PL/pgSQL.

 About
 ---------
 Debian version numbers, used to version Debian binary and source packages, have a defined format, including specifications for how versions should be compared in order to sort them.
-This package implements a `debversion` type to represent Debian version numbers within the PostgreSQL database.
-This also includes operators for version comparison and index operator classes for creating indexes on the debversion type.
+This package implements a `deb_version_cmp` function for version comparison.

 Version comparison uses the algorithm used by the Debian package manager, dpkg, using the implementation from libapt-pkg.
-This means that columns in tables using the debversion type may be sorted and compared correctly using the same logic as `dpkg --compare-versions`.
+This means that value comparing uses the same logic as `dpkg --compare-versions`.
-It is also possible to create indexes on these columns.

-postgresql-debversion implements the following features:
+postgresql-debversion-evr implements the following features:

-* The `debversion` type (internally derived from the `text` type)
+* The `deb_version_cmp` function (comparing two `text` values)
-* A full set of operators for version comparison (< <= = != >= >)
-  including commutator and negator optimisation hints

 How to